 Study in the heart of Europe

-Join our preparatory program in Budapest, practice English and Mathematics and get direct admission to Budapest Business School - University of Applied Sciences.
+Join our preparatory program in Budaőest, practice English and Mathematics and get accepted to the Corvinus University of Budapest.

 What to do in Budapest?

 For foreigners and locals there is a lot the city can offer with continuous and diverse cultural and entertaining events.
-During your stay in Budapest in your free time next to the preparatory program we can advise you to try as many things as possible.
+During your stay in Budapest, in your free time next to the preparatory course, we advise you to try as many things as possible.
 There are concerts and exhibitions around the city almost every day and from early spring to late autumn there are many festivals that worth a visit as well, like the Budapest Spring Festival, or music festival.
-For the latest programs see websites like WeLoveBudapest or Funize.
+For the latest programs visit the website of WeLoveBudapest or Funzine.